A Conversation with Maria Willison

 Vertigo

 Why realism?
 We live in a world that is obsessed with being modern.
-It’s almost a fetish in some quarters to be continually on the ‘cutting edge’.
+It’s almost a fetish in some quarters to be continually on the ‘cutting edge.’
 Do you worry about your style being perceived as passé?

 That brings up an interesting idea.
 To what extent is your work not realistic?

-I do take photos for reference, but a method I often use in that situation is to have the model do partial poses that she can maintain.
-For instance, in the ‘Grace’ figure I had the model sit in a chair and bend backwards as I worked the top half of the of the figure.Then I had her kneel and bend backward in a less extreme way that I exaggerated in my work, so her body was consistent with the more extreme bend when sitting.
+I do take photos for reference.
+But a method I prefer in that situation is to have the model do partial poses that she can maintain.
+For instance, in the ‘Grace’ figure, I had the model sit in a chair and bend backward as I worked the top half of the figure.
+Then, I had her kneel and bend backward in a less extreme way that I exaggerated in my work so her body was consistent with the more extreme bend when sitting.
 The hard part is making sure you have the rhythm of the overall flow of the body when working from partial views.
-That’s tricky, but it’s essential.
-It’s all in handling the transitions correctly, and I’ve gotten better and better at doing that.
+That can be tricky, but it’s essential.
+You have to handle the transitions correctly, and I’ve gotten better and better at doing that.

 Where do your ideas for new sculpture come from?

-Usually they come from my own life experiences or those of the people around me.
+Usually, they come from my own life experiences or those of the people around me.
 I think there’s a lot of anguish in my work, though people may not see it.
 In ‘Enervare’—that comes from a root word that means ‘enervate’ or drained of energy—the concept is about someone who has done something wrong and has done it over and over, becoming completely drained of energy, wondering, ‘why can’t I stop?’.
 When I have an idea, I try to figure out what it would look like visually.
-In this case, what it would look like if you were utterly exhausted.
+In this case, what would it look like if you were utterly exhausted?

 Enevare-- in progress